#AD Top Online Web Development & Programming Courses | Udemy

 Creating a modal dialog with Alpine.js

-Last modified February 11th 2023 | GitHub Source Code [GitHub] | #alpine
+Last modified July 16th 2024 | GitHub Source Code [GitHub] | #alpine

 This is the second in our series of tutorials on the minimal JavaScript framework Alpine.js.
-In this tutorial we’ll be creating a modal dialog component similar to the one created with vanilla JavaScript in this tutorial.
+In this tutorial we’ll be creating a modal dialog component similar to the one created using vanilla JavaScript in this tutorial.

 <script defer src="https://unpkg.com/alpinejs@3.x.x/dist/cdn.min.js"></script>Code language: HTML, XML (xml)

-First add the following code to the <body> element in your HTML markup:
+Next add the following code to the <body> element in your HTML markup:

 <body x-data="{'isModalOpen': false}" x-on:keydown.escape="isModalOpen=false">Code language: HTML, XML (xml)